Giftbit/Lightrail-API-V2-Docs/docs/promotions.md

 These types of promotions are differentiated primarily based on the `accessType` property.
 In addition to how the promotion is accessed, they type of value they hold can also differ.
 Promotions can be valid for a number of dollars or points off, but they can also represent a percent discount.
-These variations are all determined by properties on the `ValueStore` which represents the promotion.
+These variations are all determined by properties on the `Value` which represents the promotion.

 ### Getting Started with Promotions
 To get started with promotions, you first need to create a `Program` which defines the default parameters for the promotion you want to create.